-Scheller College of Business Electives Offered in Fall 2013
+College of Business Electives Offered in Fall 2014

-• To see how each of these electives fits into a Scheller College of Business concentration or certificate, check out concentration and certificate requirements at http://mgt.gatech.edu/programs/under/current/index.html.
+- To see how each of these electives fits into a CoB concentration or certificate, check out concentration and certificate requirements at http://scheller.gatech.edu/degree-programs/undergraduate/courses-curriculum/concentrations/index.html.

 The course is divided into three sections.
 The first begins with an overview of the institutional setting, including an introduction to the process of investment planning for both short- and long-term needs; a description of the essential characteristics of various investment vehicles; the organization and operation of the securities markets; a critical survey of the more important sources of investment information (with emphasis on those available in the Georgia Tech Library as well as on the Internet); an examination of the concepts of return and risk, the ways in which they can be measured, and their significance in terms of investor objectives; and closes with an introduction to the principles of optimal portfolio formation and administration.